yuanjian-org/app/src/components/launchpad/README.md

-This folder contains cards on the starter page, ie. the "/" route.
+This folder contains cards on the launchpad page, ie. the "/" route.